How to Install Jellyfin Media Server on Debian 12 and 11

 sudo systemctl restart apache2

-Setting Up Nginx as a Reverse Proxy for Your Jellyfin Media Server
+Setting Up Nginx as a Reverse Proxy for Jellyfin

-Nginx is a high-performance web server recognized for its stability, rich feature set, and low resource consumption.
-Configuring it as a reverse proxy for Jellyfin allows you to access your media server remotely.
+Nginx is a lightweight and high-performance web server that is widely used for reverse proxying.
+Configuring Nginx as a reverse proxy for Jellyfin allows you to serve your media server through a domain name and optionally secure it with HTTPS.

 sudo systemctl start nginx